danielharrell/open-eyes-lect-2017-18/Open.md

 the anxiety in this awareness suggests that it is not just in body, but also in mind, that I stay right here, at the podium, all alone.
-To be aware of you, in that case, is not to become you, or even to reach you, but instead, we could say, to *encompass* you.
-It would be as if at the podium, I were at the center of a circumference, or the point of a point of view, that you in the audience were inside rather than outside.
+To be aware of you, in that case, is not to become you, or even to reach you, but instead---so we might say---to *encompass* you.
+Or as we do say: to have a point of view that *includes* you.
+I would be at the podium, then, as if I were at the center of a circumference---the point of my point of view---that you in the audience were inside rather than outside.
 Or again as if I were not really carried outside myself in my awareness of anything else, but rather as if the outside were carried inside.
 Or more generally as if the self were not transcended, but expanded, in the awareness of anything else, allowing self-awareness to contain, not contradict, the awareness of anything else.
-But however best put, this resolution to the paradox makes the self like a closed jar, or completed parabola.
+But however we put it, this resolution to the paradox makes the self like a closed jar, or completed parabola.
 For it implies that only if the self *encloses* what lies outside it, can the self *be open* to what lies outside it.
 And our very selfhood, then, would enclose us in openness.

 # Part Three {#three}